-Crisp fall mornings, leaves turning colors, the sweet scent of PSL’s in the air… it all makes me want to do one thing: turn on the oven.
+Crisp fall mornings, leaves turning colors, the sweet scent of PSL’s in the air… it all makes me want to do one thing: bake!
 Every October, as the quiet and stillness of fall settle in, I realize how much I’ve missed baking and roasting since spring.